-Please tell us a bit of your acting and modelling history.
+Please tell us a bit about your acting and modelling history.

 I started modelling at the age of 3 years old in Newcastle where I lived with my grandparents.
 Growing up I have always wanted to become a doctor or a wildlife vet because of my love for animals and the outdoors, at the age of 6 I moved back to my parents in Johannesburg.
 I continued my modelling here in Johannesburg.
 I started singing at the age of 9 years old, my grandfather and my dad were singers.